 The physical connection no longer exists directly between two participants; instead, the participants rely on their connection to the Internet.
-The access technology used is not relevant in this case: ideally is the use of broadband technologies such as DSL (Digital Subscriber Line) or G.703 (2-Mbit leased lines).
+The access technology used is not relevant in this case: ideally is the use of broadband technologies such as DSL (Digital Subscriber Line).
 But also a conventional ISDN line can be used.